ralphbean/build-definitions/task/llm-compressor-oci-ta/0.1/README.md

 ## Compression Script Requirements

-Your Python compression script must:
+Your compression script (Python or shell) must:

 1. **Read input** from `/var/workdir/source` (your source code repository)
 2. **Write output** to the directory specified in `OUTPUT_DIR` parameter (default: `/var/workdir/output`)